-Your Baby develops a creamy coating, which will help during natural delivery and has benefits in the first hours after birth.
+Your Child develops a creamy coating, which will help during natural delivery and has benefits in the first hours after birth.

 You may experience leg cramps and dark patches of skin on your face.